11 Places to Scuba Dive in New Zealand

 1. POOR KNIGHTS ISLANDS

 Poor Knights Islands is mostly known for its diving opportunities.
 There are four dive spots, but your diving trip isn’t complete until you do the Maomao Arch, with thousands of maomao swimming around you!
-With tropical currents often coming through the area, this often brings fascinating array of fish.
-Access Poor Knights Islands from Tutukaka in Northland.
+With tropical currents often coming through the area, this often brings a fascinating array of fish.
+Access Poor Knights Islands from Tutukaka in Northland and book your dive here.

 2. White Island